MPs have called for senior executives at Lloyds TSB to be fired after the bank sent out letters suggesting that customers borrow to pay for gambling.

 "Taxpayers who are on the hook for a bailout worth billions of pounds will be horrified."

-Hammond called on Lord Myner, Financial Services Secretary and previously a director at NatWest to warn Lloyds against such practices.
+Hammond called on Lord Myner, Financial Services Secretary and previously a director at Natwest to warn Lloyds against using similar promotions in the future.

 Vince Cable of the Liberal Democrats agreed that action should be taken against Lloyds in this case.